Digimon Adventure (1999 TV series): Video games

 Characters and Digimon from Adventure appear throughout many video games based on the franchise, such as Digimon Rumble Arena.

-An RPG based on the original storyline of Adventure developed by Prope and published by Namco Bandai Games, also title Digimon Adventure, was released for the PlayStation Portable on January 17, 2013, part of the line-up of video games of the 15th anniversary celebration of the franchise.
+An RPG based on the original storyline of Adventure developed by Prope and published by Namco Bandai Games, also title Digimon Adventure, was released for the PlayStation Portable on January 17, 2013, part of the line-up of video games of the 15th-anniversary celebration of the franchise.
 The game covers the entire series as well as the second Japanese film, Bokura no War Game, and sees the return of all the main voice actors.
-The game also features original story elements and an unlockable dungeon mode featuring the protagonists of the other anime series in the franchise.
+The game also features original story elements and an unlockable dungeon mode featuring sequel protagonists in the franchise.

+Other media

+Other media adaptions include a manhua released in 2000, drawn by Yu Yuen-wong, and its sequel.
+The manhua was originally published in Hong Kong, by Rightman.
+In total it was published in five volumes.
+Tokyopop published the series in English in the United States, while Chuang Yi did so in Singapore.

+There is a second manhua, titled 數碼寶貝, written by Lu Shui-shi (呂水世), published by Ching Win.

+A North American 12 issue adaption of the first arc of the show was published by Dark Horse Comics.
+A novelization was written by the Digimon Adventure screenwriter, Hiro Masaki and series director Hiroyuki Kakudō.
+The light novels were separated into three parts.
+Four Drama CDs were also released between 1999 and 2003.

 Reception

 On its initial release, the series found a rather large success in the United States.
 When it was first released in North America, the series was seen as an attempt to imitate the success of Nintendo's Pokémon franchise.
 Entertainment Weekly magazine named Digimon as the "Worst Pokémon/Net Crossbreeding Attempt" in 2000.
-However, audiences eventually noticed that compared to Pokémon, the characters interacted and developed realistically, as well as the integration of more complicated science fiction stories and societal themes.
-The English dub gradually improved as well, making fewer and fewer alterations to the Japanese original by later episodes.
-As a result, many young viewers quickly outgrew Pokémon and migrated to Digimon instead.
+However, praise was later directed towards the realistic interactions and development of its child characters compared to those of the contemporary Pokémon anime, as well as the improved English dubbing and complex science fiction and social themes introduced in later seasons.

 Despite the criticism, it placed first at the start of the May 2000 Nielsen ratings sweeps, surpassing Pokémon: Adventures on the Orange Islands among viewers aged 2–11 and 6–11.
 Retailers and businesses such as snack food company Jel Sert and toy store chain Toys "R" Us capitalized on the popularity of the series by licensing it for promotion with their own products.
 Web search engine Lycos listed Digimon as the number five fad of 2000, and it ranked 35th on the list of the year's top searches.

+In TV Asahi's poll of the Top 100 Anime, Digimon came in 54th.
 On Anime News Network, Luke Carroll gave the Digimon: Digital Monsters - Collection 2 DVD an overall grade of D+.